Lime Prickly-Ash

 Seasonal Interest

-Fruit, Forage, Nectar, Nesting Material
+Forage, Fruit, Nectar, Nesting Material

 Wildlife Benefit

-Browsers, Birds, Nectar Insects
+Birds, Browsers, Nectar Insects

 Maintenance

 Low maintenance.
 Water it regularly, but allow the soil to dry out between waterings.
 Can tolerate a range of soil types.
 One of five native citrus plants of the Lower Rio Grand Valley.
 Plant away from high traffic areas due to spiny branches.
 Native habitat: chaparral and brush country.
-Propagation: seed, cutting.

 Blooms January-June.
 Grows as a tall shrub or small tree.
 Branches have curved prickles which provides shelter for wildlife.
 Leaves are aromatic.
 Produces tiny, 4 petaled greenish flowers.
 The fruit is dry and round, turning from reddish color to black.
 Larval host: Northern Sicklewing and Giant Swallowtail.